 John.
 John John John.
-According to the internet it comes from Hebrew and means “God is gracious”, so why’s it such a tough guy name?
-Well, it’s because in the 1980s, movie scriptwriters met up and after a fourteen day conclave declared John was to be the badass name of the decade.
+According to the internet it comes from Hebrew and means ‘God is gracious’, so why’s it such a tough guy name?
+Well, it’s because in the 1980s, movie scriptwriters met up and after a fourteen day conclave declared John was to be the name for touch guys throughout the decade.
 But which is the best badass John?

 John McClane is certainly a good choice.
 For many this name might sound more like the ageing, chip-vending Obama vanquishee of 2008, but the readers of this blog will know it only as Bruce Willis’s defining role in the Die Hard films.
 John McClane proved his tough guy credentials in A Good Day to Live Free or Die Harder With a Vengeance showing that he’s not just a proper hard bastard, he’s a proper hard bastard with a taste for sequels.

 Who is the man who would risk his neck for his brother man?
 Shaft.
 You’re damn right.
-The original John Shaft (played by Richard Rowntree) was cool, but he wasn’t a badass tough guy like his nephew, also called John Shaft, played by Samuel L Jackson.
-“What’s my name?” shouts Shaft, as he punches his name into someone’s memory.
+The original John Shaft (played by Richard Rowntree) was cool, but when it comes to toughness he pales in comparison to his nephew, also called John Shaft, played by Samuel L Jackson in the 2000 reboot.
+Lest anyone be in any doubt, he literally punches his name into someone’s memory.

 He won’t be forgetting that in a hurry.
-Put aside its phallic connotations and the name “Shaft” is actually pretty badass, especially when you consider that’s what Samuel L Jackson’s character will drop you down if you forget his name again.
+And when you combine John with ‘Shaft’ it’s a great name for a movie badass, especially when you consider that’s what Samuel L Jackson’s character will drop you down if you forget his name again.

 Like Shaft, Rambo is a surname that’s impossible to hear without thinking of the character.
 Most people probably forget that his first name is John, although they could probably have a good guess.
 He is a badass after all.
 Is Rambo a real surname?
 Who knows?
 The important thing is when John Rambo is in town, he means business.

 There’s one badass actor who’s been overlooked so far, and it is, of course, Mr Schwarzenegger.
 Arnie has played three Johns in his career, Kindergarten Cop’s John Kimble, Eraser’s John Kruger, and Commando’s John Matrix, who takes the crown of best named John.
-While Kruger combines the badassery of John with the serial killery of Krueger, Matrix still takes first place.
-Even before Lawrence Fishburne donned pince-nez glasses to fight bad guys, the word “matrix” was cool.
-Less overtly ridiculous than John Spartan, “Matrix” is tough without overdoing it, which is more than can be said for the rest of the film.
+While his Eraser name combines the badassery of John with the serial killery of Krueger, Matrix still takes first place.
+Even before Lawrence Fishburne donned pince-nez glasses to fight bad guys, the word ‘matrix’ was cool.
+Less overtly ridiculous than John Spartan, ‘Matrix’ is tough without overdoing it, which is more than can be said for the rest of the film.

-Can you think of any action movie Johns missed from the list?
+Can you think of any action movie Johns missing from the list?